 The last division of the Welfare Department is Humanitarian Services.
 We have a group of major initiatives.
 There are things we've been doing for several years in many places throughout the world.

 To start with is neonatal resuscitation training.
-Apparently, about 10% of babies who are born are born with some degree of breathing difficulties.
+Apparently, about 10 percent of babies who are born are born with some degree of breathing difficulties.
 This training covers basic protocols; if the baby has difficulty breathing, the first thing you should do is clear the airways, then so on and so on.
-Statistics make it clear that you can save 90% of the babies through a process of not very invasive activities.
+Statistics make it clear that you can save 90 percent of the babies through a process of not very invasive activities.
 The program we use was developed by the American Academy of Pediatrics, who we've been cooperating with them for about 10 years.
 Our program uses a “train the trainer” concept.
 Our volunteers are doctors and nurses who have the certification to do this.
-About five of these volunteers, will go to a place like Mozambique or the DRC and train 80-100 people, and certify that they understand and can train others to learn those techniques.
-These 80-100 professionals each commit to train 6-8 others who are in a hospital or nurses association.
+About five of these volunteers, will go to a place like Mozambique or the DRC and train 80 to 100 people, and certify that they understand and can train others to learn those techniques.
+These 80 to 100 professionals each commit to train six to eight others who are in a hospital or nurses association.
 And over time you have a large number of people who are trained in these life-saving techniques.
 We also provide with this neonatal resuscitation program the equipment needed to resuscitate the newborns.
 When I say equipment, it's really low tech equipment.
 It's a bag and mask, a bulb, not anything that's technical medical equipment.
 But there are many places where they would not otherwise have that simple equipment.